greg-raven/Impeachment-Chronicles/_posts/2018-08-03-fake-news-may-have-helped-trump-in-2016.md

 ---
-title: 'A new study suggests fake news might have won Donald Trump the 2016 election'
+title: "A new study suggests fake news might have won Donald Trump the 2016 election"
 layout: post
 author:
 - Aaron Blake